lethalNeutrino/eclipse-website/content/deliverables.md

 ### Technical Approach

+Most of this project followed the steps in the blog post *Seeds of Andromeda* in our citations.
+Although we started from a blank Unity project, we relied heavily on the details provided in the blog to help us generate our simulation.
+Although the general structure of the implementation was similar, we ended up taking some differing design choices, such as using HLSL as opposed to GLSL, as well as using the Unity rendering pipeline, and manually implementing billboarding.

 The key component of our approach was Perlin noise.
 We mostly used HLSL shaders in our code to render both the star and the corona.
 To add more control over the noise, we implemented fractal noise, where we sampled several octaves of noise with varying frequencies to give different appearances of the noise.